AdobeDocs/marketo.pt-BR/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-remove-keywords-from-a-list.md

    ![](assets/image2014-9-18-11-3a48-3a36.png)

 1. Passe o mouse sobre a palavra-chave que deseja adicionar a uma lista.
-Clique em **ADICIONAR/REMOVER DA LISTA**.
+Clique em **Adicionar/Remover da lista**.

    ![](assets/image2014-9-18-11-3a48-3a42.png)